-Having hard water running through your pipes and scaling up your appliances can cost you money in excessive electricity costs, repairs and increased cleaning costs.
+Having hard water running through your pipes and scaling up your appliances can cost you money in excessive electricity, repairs, and increased cleaning.

-To improve the quality of your water and reduce your expenses, consider installing a water softener.
+You may improve your water quality and reduce your expenses by installing a water softener.

-We will guide you through the questions you may have about why you need a water softener, how it works, and where to install one in your home.
+We will guide you through the questions you may have about your water softener needs, how they work, and where to install one in your home.

 Why Install A Water Softener?

-Although hard water is not harmful to your health, it is nevertheless a costly problem to have in your home.
-Heating elements in your boiler and kettle as well as the interior of your water pipes get scaled up from the calcium and magnesium found in hard water.
+Heating elements in your boiler and kettle, as well as the interior of your water pipes, get scaled up from the calcium and magnesium found in hard water.

 Heating elements that are coated in limescale cannot function effectively or efficiently.

 As they have to work harder to heat your water, this costs you more money in electricity and will eventually cause the heating element to fail.
 This means a cost to you in replacement.